Private Equity ELTIFThe power to explore new horizons

 *An Article 8 Fund under SFDR is defined as “a Fund which promotes, among other characteristics, environmental or social characteristics, or a combination of those characteristics, provided that the companies in which the investments are made follow good governance practices”.

 Only a small part of the portfolio should be invested in an ELTIF.
+No assurance can be provided upon favorable investment outcomes.

 At its core Private Equity just means investing in companies that are not listed on the stock market.
 It may help diversify portfolio’s supporting entrepreneurs and family owned business.